agorapulse/grails-cdn-asset-pipeline/README.md

 - *asset-karman-push* to upload assets to a bucket,
 - *asset-karman-directory-cors* to add a CORS GetRule to a directory (ex.: S3bucket).

+Note: for this initial release, only *S3* provider is supported.

 # Installation

 Declare the plugin dependency in the BuildConfig.groovvy file, as shown here: